nup002/Mathboard/docs/first_setup.md

 #### **Any other layout**

-It is important that the Mathpad firmware matches the keyboard layout of the computer it will be used with.
+You must update the firmware of your Mathpad to match the keyboard layout of your computer.

 If you do not know your keyboard layout, there are many guides online that you can use.
-The keyboard layout is usually defined in the "Input devices" or "Language and Region" settings.
+Your keyboard layout is usually defined in the "Input devices" or "Language and Region" settings.

 Once you know your keyboard layout, follow these steps to update your Mathpad's firmware:

 1. Go to the [releases page](link-to-releases) and download the firmware file that matches your keyboard layout
-2. Follow the firmware update instructions in the [Firmware Update Guide](update_firmware.md)
+2. Follow the instructions in the [Firmware Update Guide](update_firmware.md)

 Once you're done, head over to [Getting Started](/get_started.md).